awsdocs/amazon-ec2-user-guide/doc_source/paid-amis.md

 You can sell your AMI using AWS Marketplace\.
 AWS Marketplace offers an organized shopping experience\.
 Additionally, AWS Marketplace also supports AWS features such as Amazon EBS\-backed AMIs, Reserved Instances, and Spot Instances\.

-For information about how to sell your AMI on AWS Marketplace, see [Selling on AWS Marketplace](https://aws.amazon.com/marketplace/help/200899830/)\.
+For information about how to sell your AMI on the AWS Marketplace, see [Selling on AWS Marketplace](https://aws.amazon.com/marketplace/help/200899830/)\.

 ## Find a paid AMI<a name="using-paid-amis-finding-paid-ami"></a>